geoserver/geoserver/doc/en/user/source/gettingstarted/shapefile-quickstart/index.rst

     #.
 Navigate to :menuselection:`Data-->Stores`.

     #.
-In order to add the nyc_roads Shapefile, we need to create a new Store.
+In order to add the nyc_roads Shapefile, you need to create a new Store.
 Click on the :guilabel:`Add new store` button.
 You will be redirected to a list of the data sources supported by GeoServer.

 	.. figure:: stores_nycroads.png
 	   :align: center